-Welcome to the second trimester, or what many women consider the fun part.
+Welcome to the second trimester of your pregnancy!
+The start of month four indicates the end of your first trimester, and you are now entering what many women refer to as the honeymoon period.
 Your energy is up, and your meals are staying down.
-You and your baby are headed into a period of rapid growth now, so hang on and enjoy the ride.
+You and your baby are headed into a period of rapid growth.
+It’s time to hang on and enjoy the ride!

 - Treat yourself to a special day out.

 - Begin keeping a food log.

 - If you don't have one, shop for a crib that meets current safety standards.

 - Start discussing baby names with your partner.

 - Start a registry checklist or begin browsing baby stores for ideas